vladpuz/vladikdb/README.md

 value: `Document[keyof Document]`

-Searches for a document by indexed field.
+Searches for a document by an indexed field.

-Throws an error if the field parameter was not specified in indexedFields when creating the instance.
+Throws an error if the parameter field was not specified in indexedFields when creating the instance.

 #### collection.findByPrimaryKey(primaryKey)